 How many servers and where are they?

 This brings us back to Surfshark.
-As of early April 2020, Surfshark claimed 800+ servers in 50+ countries.
-While this network doesn’t match up to those of mega services like ExpressVPN (94 countries) or NordVPN (5,100+ servers), IPVanish (1300) it is certainly decent, particularly for a young company.
+As of early February 2022, Surfshark claims it has more than 3200 servers in 65 countries.
+While this network doesn’t match up to those of mega services like ExpressVPN (94 countries) or NordVPN (5,100+ servers), it is certainly decent, particularly for a relatively young company.

 Most of the countries with Surfshark servers are located in Europe and Asia.
 Surfshark only breaks down its coverage by country, without listing specific cities or the exact number of servers in each country.